reinhart1010/nix/docs/en/common/flutter.md

 # flutter

 Google's free, open source, and cross-platform mobile app SDK.
+Some subcommands such as `flutter pub` have their own usage documentation.
 More information: <https://github.com/flutter/flutter/wiki/The-flutter-tool>.

 - Initialize a new Flutter project in a directory of the same name: